-Note: If sNVM/Fabric is One Time Programmable, it is precluded from bitstream encrypted with UEK1/2.
+Note: If sNVM/Fabric is One Time Programmable, it precluded from bitstream encrypted with UEK1/2.

-Export Bitstream tool when the device is configured with Permanent Locks for Production tool
+Export Bitstream tool configured with Permanent Locks for Production tool

-Note: If Permanent Locks for Production are configured along with Custom Security settings, Export Bitstream Security options are set with the Configure Permanent Lock for Production tool.
+Note: If Permanent Locks for Production are configured along with Custom Security settings, Export Bitstream Security options are set with Configure Permanent Lock for Production tool.
 Otherwise, they are set with the Configure Security tool.
 The Permanent Lock Security settings can be removed by either right-clicking on the tool in the Design Tree or by clicking the Remove Permanent Locks button in the UI.